-Transition Costs consist of costs recorded in connection with: (i) the transfer of manufacturing lines from closed sites to other sites within our global network; and (ii) the sale of real properties unrelated to restructuring actions (Property Dispositions).
-Transition Costs in prior years also included costs in connection with the relocation of our Toronto manufacturing operations and corporate headquarters in connection with the 2019 sale of our former Toronto real property.
+Transition Costs consist of costs recorded in connection with: (i) the transfer of manufacturing lines from closed sites to other sites within our global network; (ii) the sale of real properties unrelated to restructuring actions (Property Dispositions); and (iii) in 2023, the Purchaser Lease Charge (defined below).
 Transition Costs consist of direct relocation and duplicate costs (such as rent expense, utility costs, depreciation charges, and personnel costs) incurred during the transition periods, as well as cease-use and other costs incurred in connection with idle or vacated portions of the relevant premises that we would not have incurred but for these relocations, transfers and dispositions.
 Transition Recoveries consist of any gains recorded in connection with Property Dispositions.
-We recorded \$1.5 of Transition Costs in 2022, related primarily to the disposal of assets reclassified as held for sale in Q1 2022.
-We recorded \$3.6 of Transition Recoveries in 2022, reflecting the gain on the subsequent disposal of such assets held for sale.
-We incurred Transition Costs of \$1.2 in 2021 (2020 - de minimis), pertaining to the transfer of manufacturing lines from closed sites to other sites within our global network, and no Transition Recoveries in 2021 or 2020.